 Binge Drinking, Alcohol Problem, Alcoholism & Alcohol Addiction

 From Drinking Moderation To Escalation Initially we may drink alcohol moderately, as a reward, way of unwinding, relaxing, to relieve pressure, change our mood, the way we feel or maybe not liking ourself.
 Things may build up inside and we have used alcohol to mask these.
+We can have a good day and "deserve a drink", a bad day and "need a drink", and an average day and "why not - just one".
 What started off as being enjoyable, having a positive effect, may have become out of balance, detrimental, as we become more of a binge drinker, heavy drinker.
+It can be as if there are two different sides of us.
 Whether or not we are going along with the label "alcoholic", as if sleepwalking we may slowly lose our self, drift into drinking more.
 We may have get caught in something we find hard to manage and turn to our familiar "comfort", so drinking alcohol gives us a structure to fall back on, becomes a crutch or a sedative to dull everything, get us off to sleep or be sexual.
 At some level we may get on with our life, yet we may feel scared inside, lacking our own structure.
 (Holding the glass in our hand may also be a prop for us, which we have become dependent on.)
+Drinks separate us and can kill us psychologically, if not physically.
 We may want to stop drinking, yet we let the lure of alcohol to take over.
 Our drinking rituals and routine may have begun to take priority over other activities.
-Used to blocking things out and turning to alcohol for some time now, we might as well continue drinking, "what the hell" - may be what we tell ourselves.
+Used to blocking things out (see Our Addiction Associations, Addiction Triggers) and turning to alcohol for some time now, we might as well continue drinking, "you know you want to really", "just one", "it won't be the same without a drink", "what the hell" - may be what we tell ourselves.
 By now we may have an alcohol problem, alcohol addiction, which we struggle to acknowledge.
 A part of us may deny we have any alcohol problems, yet another part, wanting to change our life, may now be seeking alcohol treatment, alcohol counselling.

 Our level of drinking alcohol may be social, sporadic, all or nothing (binge drinking), heavy at times, problematic or too dependent (some may gulp their alcohol down, no longer tasting it, savouring it).
 Our alcohol dependence now gives us a strong desire for alcohol, as we spend a lot of our time wherever we can where alcohol is available.
 It is as if we have to follow our urges, as our thinking and concentration becomes distorted and we shut things out.
 Getting slowly or blind drunk may have increased.
 Disconnected, we may have neglected other needs, pleasures, interests and relationships with those close to us, including our partner.
 "I can cope, or stop any time I want to" may be our mantra.
 We may also experience loneliness, loss, anxiety depression and low self-esteem, as our moods rise and fall.
 Anger may play a role.
 Bypassing our conscious choices, we may have become slowly addicted to alcohol and now seek alcohol treatment, alcohol counselling.

 We may now be in trouble with our drinking, whatever label we give to it: alcoholics, binge drinking, drinking problem, alcohol concern, alcohol problems, alcohol dependency, alcohol compulsion, drinking addiction, alcohol addiction, alcoholism.
 We may consistently hide, and often forget, what we do to blank something out, so we don't dwell on things (besides we use being drunk as an excuse - our "get out of jail free" card).
 We may begin to use alcohol as our "treat" (despite another voice inside saying "No"), an outlet for other difficulties we struggle to face.
 In despair, hungry inside we may turn to drink to try and fill this insatiable need, emptiness or anguish.
 A feeling builds up that we have to drink, and a red mist can come upon us with an almost primitive desire for instant gratification without thought or consequence, "whatever I'm doing, wherever I'm going, where can I get a drink" may be our preoccupation.
+We may enjoy the feeling of being out of control (and even the blackouts) so we don't have to take responsibility.
+Besides, "why would we want to lose, give up our dependable friend" - may be our logic.
 Becoming a shadow of who we were, our very identity can become interlinked with our drinking, as if we become attached to it and can't let go.
-Guilt, shame and self-hatred may be our companions.
-Our need, cravings for a drink may stop us taking care of our other needs, as if nothing else, no consequences really matter any more, as darkness may come over us.
+We may have got into tricky, dangerous situations.
+Guilt, shame, humiliation and self-hatred may be our companions.
+Our need, cravings for a drink may stop us taking care of our other needs, as if nothing else, no consequences really matter anymore, as darkness may come over us.
+And when our cravings come from just thoughts, it can help to remind ourselves, that we are not our thoughts.
+So when we observe the thought, the craving can lose its power over us, when we acknowledge the thought, yet create a sense of attachment from the thought.
 We may want to wake up and feel OK again, yet underlying feelings, e.g. our loss or grief, may be in the background.
 Despite previous promises to stop drinking, our problems with alcohol may have accelerated as a way of managing our pain.
+We may become self-obsessed.
 Hitting a wall and passing through it, we may be drinking ourselves towards oblivion, questioning how to stop drinking, seeking alcohol treatment, alcohol counselling.

 Nothing is so bad that a few drinks can't make it worse.Alcoholics Anonymous

-Alcohol Dependency Counselling Alcohol may have a vice-like grip on us and we may be seeking alcohol counselling, whether of not we are addicted to alcohol or have an alcohol dependency.
+Alcohol Dependency Counselling Alcohol may have a vice-like grip on us and worried for ourself we may be seeking alcohol counselling, whether or not we are addicted to alcohol or have an alcohol dependency.
 Each person's story is unique as is their road to a recovery in stopping or moderating drinking alongside overcoming underlying issues.
 Some of us will need to learn to cut down through mindful drinking (drink response-ability).
-Others to stop drinking entirely (alcohol abstinence).
-Either way we need to manage our triggers, no longer allow alcohol to dominate our life and alongside alcohol-free days, have plans, concrete, clear rules if, how, when we drink.
+Others to stop drinking entirely (sobriety counselling, alcohol abstinence).
+Either way we need to manage our triggers, no longer allow alcohol to dominate our life and alongside alcohol-free days, have plans, concrete, clear rules if, how, when we drink, if at all.
+And when we stop, we have a sense of wellbeing, more energy, vitality, clarity of thought, a better quality of life.
 We also need strategies for socialising differently, turning our life around.
 (See also Overcoming An Addiction)